xeolabs/actorjs/README.md

  * We're instantiating actor types that are defined in AMD modules
  * We call methods on those instances asynchronously, some of which are built in to ActorJS, like 'addActor'
  * We can subscribe to publications that the actors make
- * It all happens via RPC.
-Using WebSockets, ActorJS can distribute our actors across Web Workers, and via the Web Messaging API, can run actors in different browser windows.
  * Calls and subscriptions can be made immediately (i.e. asynchronously) because ActorJS buffers those until the actor exists.

 Major plug-and-play going on here - all doable across a network.